 Students in this year’s Summer Youth Employment Program began their work for the summer of 2014 on Monday, July 7.
 A grant through the Northwest Regional Workforce Investment Board provides the program, according to Peg Ragaini, the school to career coordinator at Newtown High School.
 Students apply for a position in the program and are placed into a position to work 20 hours a week for six weeks throughout the summer.
 The program, Ms Ragaini said, offers participating ninth to eleventh grade students a chance to develop work habits while earning money.
 Students in the program earn minimum wage, according to Mimi Riccio, who oversees the Summer Youth Employment Program with Ms Ragaini.

 Adults and children gathered at a Newtown home during the evening of Wednesday, July 9.
 Children played between chairs and towels or ate alongside the adults in attendance for the culminating celebration of this year’s Newtown Poetry Project accomplishments.
 Carol Ann Davis, a Newtown resident, author, and professor in Fairfield University’s creative writing program, said the event went very well despite having to be moved indoors due to rain.
 This is the second year the Newtown Poetry Project has produced a collection of poetry, created by local children and parents.

-Newtown High School World Language Department Chair Paula Greenfield has announced that host families are being sought for NHS Chinese guest teacher Amanda Zhang, who is set to arrive on August 1.
+Newtown High School World Language Department Chair Paula Greenfield has announced that host families are still being sought for NHS Chinese guest teacher Amanda Zhang, who is set to arrive on August 1.
 Ms Zhang is 34 years old and has a master’s in education and a certificate in English proficiency, according to Ms Greenfield.
-Host families received a stipend of $150 a month to supplement spending on food.
+Host families receive a stipend of $150 a month to supplement spending on food.
 Host families are expected to provide room and board for a year or for part of a year.